bradsec/gogetmedia/README.md

 ### Make sure FFMPEG is already installed and ideally in system PATH, or set in app settings.

+### Use one of the pre-built binaries (macOS, Windows, and Linux available) from the RELEASES section to get up and running quickly, otherwise build and run as per instructions below.

 1. **Clone and build:**
    ```bash
    git clone https://github.com/youruser/gogetmedia.git